Oh, PLEASE! We'll give you EVERYTHING we have. Just trade with us. We're desperate!

 I guess it's a secret.

-This comic displays what happened during the five phases of the Fur Trade between the Europeans and the FN.
-In the year 1500 and beyond.
+This comic displays what happened during the five phases of the Fur Trade.
+Get ready to meet and explore the world of the 1500 and beyond.

 I just wanted to see my mom!

-The First Nation people (like the Mi'kmaq) started to trade with the Europeans that had come to fish cod off the east coast.
+The First Nation people (like the Mi'kmaq) started to trade with the Europeans that had come to fish cod of the east coast.
 The British set up areas where they could dry their catch, but they didn't make these settlement permanent.
-According to Cartier's Journal, him and his [European] crew said they bartered everything they had including iron and metal goods.
+According to Cartier's Journal, him and his [European] crew said they bartered everything they had.

 I'm sure you took my one of a kind berries.
 I can see the juice trailing behind you!